KimBug29/Fitness_Tracking/README.md

 Annotate your code with markdown cells in Jupyter Notebook, write clear code comments, and have a well-written README.md.
 Tidy up your notebook, and make sure you don’t have any empty cells or incomplete cells that don’t do anything.
 Make sure it’s all functional before your final github commit.
 Intermediate
 A Guide to Good Comments

-A Guide to Markdown
-Annotate your .py files with well-written comments and a clear README.md (only applicable if you’re not using a jupyter notebook).
-Intermediate
-A Guide to Good Comments

-A Guide to Markdown